Palm Sunday Sermons,

 Once you do that, the rest will come easily.

-So, what is the Palm Sunday story?
+What is the Palm Sunday Story?

 Since all 4 evangelists tell of Jesus' great entrance into Jerusalem before his death, it is amazing how much information and detail there is, from the viewpoints of many eyewitnesses.